Operating System Concepts Book Notes

 time process ends - time process was submitted

-process or in other words user level threads competing for the CPU through a LWP (virtual CPU), which occcur on many-to-many model
+process-contention scope (PCS) refers to the competition for the CPU that takes place among threads belonging to the same process or in other words user level threads competing for the CPU through a LWP (virtual CPU), which occcur on many-to-many model

 system-contention scope (SCS) refers to the competition for the CPU that takes place amig kernel level threads this occurs in the one-to-one model since each user-level thread is mapped to a kernel level thread

-this means having a scheduler for each processor which examines the ready queue and select a thread to run (usually each processor has each own private queue)
+The standard approach for supporting multiprocessors is symmetric multiprocessing (SMP), where each processor is self-scheduling, this means having a scheduler for each processor which examines the ready queue and select a thread to run (usually each processor has each own private queue)